a-dri-an-S/CodeSignal-Arcade-Challenges/README.md

 Function takes a string and checks if it represents military time.
 It splits string into hours and minutes.
 It then checks if hours are under 24 & minutes under 60.
 If true, returns true, else returns false.

+## 54 sumUpNumbers

+Function takes a string, extracts the consecutive numbers and returns the sum. inputString is checked with regex matching only digits and creates an array populated my extracted numbers or it creates an empty array.
+If array has only one number, it returns that number.
+If array has more than one number, it returns the sum.
+If array is empty, it returns 0.